 Please find driving directions and map below the main text

-These are good reasons to offer our members the opportunity to (re)discover this remarkable event; that’s why we took an option for 35 first class seats on the main stand, for the show of Wednesday 26 June.
+A reason enough to offer our members the opportunity to discover or to re-discover this remarkable event; that’s why we reserved 35 first class seats on the main stand for the show of Wednesday 26 June.

-If you would like to attend the Ommegang you are, for organisatorial reasons, kindly invited to book early i.e. by transfering a deposit of 30 euros to our bank account (National Trust Belgium IBAN : BE17 0016 2021) and this by Monday March 4th at the latest.
-Due to its success it will be highly unlikely to obtain additionnal seats after this deadline.
+If you would like to join us for the Ommegang you are, for organisational reasons, kindly invited to book early i.e. by transfering a deposit of 30 euros to our bank account (National Trust Belgium IBAN : BE17 0016 2443 2021) by Sunday March 31st at the latest.
+Due to the high demand for tickets it is most unlikely that additionnal seats can be obtained after this deadline.

 The Grand Place and restaurant Leon are within walking distance from the Central train Station and the metro stops Central Station and De Brouckère.